Balancing Security and Hospitality

 Donate directly towards the fencing project.
 Please don't reduce your regular pledge towards the church, but rather give to this project if you are able to give over and above what you already give.
 Account details can be found on our Giving page, and the bank reference is [NAME_Fence]

 Participate in our fund-raising events that will be announced from time to time.
-In the planning stages are a High Tea (mid July); a Kalky’s fish fry fundraiser; a Jazz evening at civic centre, a raffle... and other exciting events.
+In the planning stages are a High Tea (mid July); a Kalky’s fish fry fundraiser (30th May); a Jazz evening at civic centre, a raffle... and other exciting events.
 Watch this space - we do need more 'hands on deck' with the planning, organising and promoting events as well.
 If you can help with this contact Tracy-Jean Rossouw (082 761 1487)

 Share this information with anyone who you think would be interested in contributing towards this project.
 If you know an organisation or company that we could send a letter to in this regard, please let the office know.